aimeos/aimeos-docs/src/frontend/html/basket-components.md

 ![Aimeos basket standard](Aimeos-basket-standard.png)

-There's only the main component without subparts by default but you can add your own subparts using the [subpart configuration of the basket component](../../config/client-html/basket-standard.md#subparts).

-Most of the HTML layout code is located in the shared [common summary partials](https://github.com/aimeos/ai-client-html/tree/master/client/html/templates/common/summary) so you will have to revise it if you want to change the layout.
+Most of the HTML layout code is located in the shared [common summary partials](https://github.com/aimeos/ai-client-html/tree/master/templates/client/html/common/summary) so you will have to revise it if you want to change the layout.

 If you want to change the layout of the basket independently of the checkout summary and the confirmation e-mail, you can use the [client/html/basket/standard/summary/detail](../../config/client-html/basket-standard.md#detail) configuration setting to point to a different partial file.